I Confess-1953

 In both films, the character, even after death, becomes integral to the plot twists and turns in store.
 The tremendous use of shadows and lighting is on careful display mirroring the look of the soon-to-come The Wrong Man (1956).

-While not the cream of the crop among Hitchcock’s best film entries or even a top ten offering, I Confess (1953) is certainly deserving of viewing or two on its own merits.
+While not the cream of the crop among Hitchcock’s best film entries or even a top ten offering, I Confess (1953) is deserving of a viewing or two on its own merits.

-Clift and Baxter have excellent chemistry and enough mystique and plot are guessing to keep audiences well-occupied.
+Clift and Baxter have excellent chemistry and mystique, and the plot is enough to keep audiences well-occupied.

 The final twenty minutes provide cat-and-mouse revelry and a shocking death perfect for a dramatic climax to a film oozing with Hitchcock’s finest traits.